knutinator/lets-play-rpsls/README.md

 - I would like to expand the game with a multiplayer option, so the user can play either against a human or a computer.

+### Development

+- The development followed this process:

+    - First, a barebone file and folder structure was set up for the project.
+    - A simple outline of the needed elements and functions was sketched out in the HTML, CSS and JS files using code comments.
+    - The basic content and elements were written in HTML and styled using CSS.
+    - The JavaScript functions were coded and tested one at a time, to assure code legibility.
+    - After all JavaScript code was functional, some parts with repetitions were refactored into shorter code.
+    - Following testing, validation and bug-fixing, the project was deployed to Github Pages.

 ## Testing

 - Game was tested and worked perfectly in three different browsers: Chrome, Firefox and Safari.